 Jenny and David Mulholland:

 Jenny, the former Liberal City of Banyule mayor, sued her former councillor colleague, Craig Langdon (a former Victorian Labor MP), over dirt sheets published in the toxic 2020 Banyule local elections.
-Her son David, a failed Liberal candidate at multiple elections, was also party to the action.
+Her son David, an unsuccessful Liberal candidate at multiple elections, was also party to the action.
 See local paper coverage

 : the Sydney criminal lawyer turned stockmarket punter settled with The Daily Telegraph